Momentum speaker series

 The goal of Momentum is to crowdsource information from peers who have experience in certain fields and make that available and applicable to other students.
 Each event of the series brings six speakers together and focuses on a common theme that will help the Berkeley Engineering community.

-Tech Talent Show & Networking Lounge, Tuesday, October 9, 6:00-8:00 p.m., Sibley Auditorium.
-We’ll hear from current undergraduate students who will present how they were hired for their summer internships and offer tips they have for students currently on the hunt.
-Followed by a networking session in Garbarini Lounge, with more students, more internships and more opportunity for one-on-one discussions.
-As speakers are finalized we will continue to update the Facebook event with more details.
-Dinner will be served, please RSVP so we order enough food.
+Tech Talent Show & Networking Lounge, Tuesday, October 9, 2018.
+We heard from current undergraduate students who presented on how they were hired for their summer internships and offered tips they have for students currently on the hunt.
+It was followed by a networking session in Garbarini Lounge, with more students, more internships and more opportunity for one-on-one discussions.

 Profiles of Triumph, Thursday, October 12, 2017.
 Success is not always a linear journey.
 Profiles of Triumph highlighted Berkeley Engineering students who, despite challenges in their lives (personal, academic, professional, etc), have made great strides in achieving their goals at Cal and beyond.